Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 “I suggest they start with socialization because it’s much more important.
 Up to 16 weeks is when the puppy is creating or developing its personality.
 That’s when it’s important to expose them to new people, experiences, and other dogs.”

-Nelson recommends new pet owners think about socialization using a stair-step approach.
+Nelson recommends that new pet owners think about socialization using a stair-step approach.

 “It will pay off to be intentional,” she says.
-“Introduce your new pet to new situations in slightly predictable environments, and provide them with lots of positive reinforcement, praise, and treats.
-Your animal is reading your confidence, so choose situations you are comfortable in, and that set your animal up for success are helpful.”
+“Introduce your new pet to new situations in predictable, low-stress environments, and provide plenty of positive reinforcement, praise, and treats.
+Following LIMA practices, set your animal up for success by reading their comfort level and adjusting as needed.”

 Wondering how to socialize a puppy?
 Take your puppy with you from the beginning to meet new people and experience different situations.
 Don’t worry that a 10-week-old puppy or a 13-week-old puppy is too young to socialize.